-A massive army of Odin-worshippers sail down the Seine and threaten Paris.
+A massive army of Odin-worshippers sail up the Seine and threaten Paris.
 With the Carolingians gone the Franks will have to fend for themselves.

 When last we left off in the political narrative Emperor Charles the Bald died after nearly reuniting the Carolingian Empire.
 From his base in West Francia he conquered Italy, then Lotharingia and marched east to conquer the German lands.
 A disastrous battle forced him to retreat, and the empire remained fragmented.
 Before we move forward with this tale we have to look backward because there are three loose threads which in their time will play a huge role in what follows.